 If you’re not insured, we’re often able to offer a fixed fee for this initial work, with no obligation for you to continue to engage us.

 If we’re both still happy to continue pursuing the case, we’ll enter into a damages-based agreement (DBA) with you, usually on a 30% recovery basis (this is far lower than market standard).
-We would then usually seek to obtain disclosure orders and freeing injunctions against the exchanges that facilitated the relevant transaction(s), which helps us to more precisely locate – and subsequently protect – the stolen crypto assets.
+We would then usually seek to obtain disclosure orders and freezing injunctions against the exchanges that facilitated the relevant transaction(s), which helps us to more precisely locate – and subsequently protect – the stolen crypto assets.

 3 Legal proceedings